Kenya travel advice

 Drugs

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Convicted offenders can expect jail sentences ranging from 10 years to life imprisonment and heavy fines.
+Convicted offenders can expect heavy fines and jail sentences from 10 years to life imprisonment.
 You could also face fines and jail time if you are convicted of being in a location where there are illegal drugs, even if they are not yours.

 Alcohol